In a Nutshell:

 Are you on a budget?

-If you answered yes to either of those questions, then you’re going to love our Relaxonchair MK-II Plus review.
+If you answered yes to either of those questions, you’ll love our Relaxonchair MK-II Plus review.

-We tend to treat off-brand products with a healthy amount of skepticism, and while it’s true that this chair is imperfect, it honestly compares quite favorably to better-established, mainstream brands, and would make an excellent choice for the right user.
+We tend to treat off-brand products with a healthy amount of skepticism.
+While it’s true that this chair is imperfect, it compares quite favorably to better-established, mainstream brands and would make an excellent choice for the right user.

-We’ll cover the MK-II Plus’ various features in the sections below so you can judge for yourself.
+We’ll cover the various features of MK-II Plus in the sections below so you can judge for yourself.

 Before we start talking about the individual features of the Relaxonchair MK-II Plus, we’ve got to say a few words about the inherent risks of buying an off-brand chair.

-While it’s true that you tend to get more “bang for your buck” when you shop off-brand, it’s also true that customer support tends to be problematic for these companies, which tend to be small import businesses that bring the products they sell in from China, put their own label on them, and offer them for sale on the web.
+While it’s true that you tend to get more “bang for your buck” when you shop off-brand, customer support tends to be problematic for these companies, which tend to be small import businesses that import the products they sell from China, put their own label on them, and offer them for sale on the web.

-There’s certainly nothing wrong with that, and you can find some real bargains in this segment of the market.
-Just understand that part of reason for the higher prices name brands charge is support.
+There’s nothing wrong with that; you can find some real bargains in this market segment.
+Just understand that part of the reason for the higher prices name brands charge is support.
 If something goes wrong, you can typically get it fixed without hassle.
 That’s not the case here.

 In this regard, Relaxonchair is a half-step above many of the other off-brand companies we’ve looked at.
 Their support is better, although still not up to par with its mainstream competitors.
-As you’ll see, however, their product is surprisingly robust, and may be exactly what you’ve been looking for.
+As you’ll see, however, their product is surprisingly robust and may be exactly what you’ve been looking for.
+Their other Relaxonchair models are also pretty solid.

 Hybrid S/L -Track Design

-This is the first surprise that the Relaxonchair MK II offers, and it’s a great one.
+This is the first surprise that the Relaxonchair MK II offers, and it’s great.

 Where track design is concerned, there are three basic flavors: L-Track, S-Track, and Hybrid Track.

-The hybrid track design meshes the best featuresof the S-Track with the L-track’s; it enables the chair’s quad rollers to follow the natural curvature of your body’s spine, at the same time, extends the massage track down to the glutes and the thighs, allowing for something closer to a whole-body massage, rendered with rollers.
+The hybrid track design meshes the best features of the S-Track with the L-tracks; it enables the chair’s quad rollers to follow the natural curvature of your body’s spine.
+At the same time, it extends the massage track down to the glutes and thighs, allowing for something closer to a whole-body massage rendered with rollers.

-Note that in the company’s literature on their product, they refer to this as their “Buttlock Tracking System” but we’re fairly sure that was supposed to be “Buttock” and is just an artifact of the language barrier.
+Note that in the company’s literature on their product, they refer to this as their “Buttlock Tracking System,” but we’re fairly sure that it was supposed to be “Buttock,” and it is just an artifact of the language barrier.

 3D Body Scan

-Fans of automation will appreciate that the Relaxonchair MK-II Plus Massage Chair also comes with 3D Body Scanning technology, and again, their version of it is comparable to what you find in most mainstream brands.
+Fans of automation will appreciate that the Relaxonchair MK-II Plus Massage Chair also comes with 3D Body Scanning technology, and again, their version is comparable to that of most mainstream brands.

-Before you massage begins, the chair scans your back and makes subtle on-the-fly adjustments to the position of the rollers to make sure that the massage hits all your pressure points.
+Before your massage begins, the chair scans your back and makes subtle on-the-fly adjustments to the rollers’ position to ensure the massage hits all your pressure points.
 It occasionally misses the mark, but only occasionally, and is another excellent addition to the chair.

 Zero-Gravity Seating

-A third pleasant surprise is the fact that the Relaxonchair MK-II Plus Massage Chair offers three Zero-G seating positions.
+A third pleasant surprise is that the Relaxonchair MK-II Plus Massage Chair offers three Zero-G seating positions.

-Zero-G seating enhances the massage experience by reclining the user such that the knees are slightly above the heart.
-From this position, most of your body’s weight is pressing down and against the rollers, which allows for a deeper, more penetrating massage.
+Zero-G seating enhances the massage experience by reclining the user so that the knees are slightly above the heart.
+From this position, most of your body’s weight is pressed down against the rollers, allowing for a deeper, more penetrating massage.

 Deep Tissue Massage